 The city of San Diego implemented a surcharge of 3.5% on residential electric bills to bolster 20B funds.
 San Diego obtains approximately \$50 million per-year from the surcharge, which is then added with 20A funding.
 However, changing this surcharge became possible only after San Diego renegotiated contract terms with San Diego Gas and Electric in 2002.
-Since the 1939 agreement between PG&E and San Francisco is unlikely to be reopened and may require two-thirds voter approval to do so, this option would be very difficult to implement.
+In the case of CCSF, the contract with PG&E for the residential user surcharge dates back to an agreement from 1939.
+This contract does not have any provisions for renegotiation and it is unlikely to be reopened, since that would open the agreement to over 75 years of new laws and regulations.
+In the unlikely event it was reopened, more research would be required to understand how Prop 218 and Prop 26 would impact any new agreements, and whether it would require voter approval to do so.
+The UUTF has determined that this option would be very difficult to implement.